f0000000x/f000000x.github.io/README.md

-# DATS 6103 – Individual Project 3 – Xi Zhang
+# DATS 6103-Individual Project 3-Xi Zhang
 ## Overview of Access of Electricity to the World
 Overview of global electricity access from 2000 to 2015.
 ![](img/Overview.png)